Trust Center

 AxonFlow runs as two services (Agent and Orchestrator) behind a load balancer.
 The network architecture enforces:

 - External traffic: TLS-terminated at the Application Load Balancer.
-No plaintext HTTP accepted.
+Public application traffic should use HTTPS.

 - No public database access: RDS instances are deployed in private subnets with no public IP.
 Access is limited to the Agent and Orchestrator security groups.